megha-66/VisionCheck/README.md

 ```Astigmatism Test```\
 ```Color Blindness Test```

 Each of the above tests have their own separate interfaces in the application.
+The app is  WIP but the primary functionalities have already been added.

 Check the app at : [link](https://eyesmatter.surge.sh/)